 Scene Text Recognition (STR) is the task of recognizing the correct word or character sequence in a cropped word image.
 Many different architectures have been proposed for STR.
 Since the rise of deep learning, most state-of-the-art STR methods adopt a Convolutional Neural Network (CNN) for feature extraction and an encoderdecoder architecture as the core component for sequence modeling.
 After feature extraction with a CNN, the extracted features of the input image are encoded into a new representation with an encoder.
 As a final step, conditioned on the encoded input image representation, the character sequence is decoded, which is depicted in the input image.
-See Figure 1 for an overview of a general pipeline.
+Figure 1 summarizes a general pipeline.
 Baek et al. [1] identify sequence modeling as a core component in STR frameworks.